platform9/PMK-Product-Management-Testing/traefik-hostheaders-k8s-dcos/README.md

    - Identify which public node the public-kubelet sits on (Execute findpublicips.sh script and use the one which is not for marathonlb)

-   - Edit your local /etc/hosts file with '<public-IP-kubelet> www.cheese-cheddar.com www.cheese-wesleydale.com www.cheese-stinton.com'
+   - Edit your local /etc/hosts file with
+   <public-IP-kubelet> www.cheese-cheddar.com www.cheese-wesleydale.com www.cheese-stinton.com'

-   - Edit your local /etc/hosts file with '<YOUR-KUBE_PUBLIC_IP> kube-node-0-kubelet.kubernetes.mesos'
+   - Edit your local /etc/hosts file with
+   <public-IP-kubelet> kube-node-0-kubelet.kubernetes.mesos
    *** This will allow you to access the traefik UI over http://kube-node-0-kubelet.kubernetes.mesos ***

 II.
-Run the RUN2 dcos.k8s.traefik-install.sh script to deploy ingress, pods, ds, brace, tiller, and web services
+Run the RUN2 dcos.k8s.traefik-install.sh script to deploy ingress, pods, ds, tiller, and web services

 -------------Steps Executed by Script(s) Below ---------------------